 For nearly two generations, our space program has been starved for funding and we have neither returned to the moon nor gone further than Low Earth Orbit as a result.

 Funding is the Catch-22 to the opening of a frontier in space.
 Until we have scale, costs are extraordinarily high and only a few national governments and the extremely wealthy can afford the trip.
 Only when we have scale and certainty on funding, will we be able to open up the space frontier and create a full-fledged economy in space.

 I have proposed two strategies for public sector funding: Fiscal and monetary.
-A tax/equity repression vehicle could generate $200 billion per year in funding.
-And a variant on Quantitative Easing (Quantum Expansion) by the Federal Reserve could be used to inject liquidity and inflate an economy in space, potentially at similar levels of funding .
+A tax/equity hybrid vehicle could generate $200 billion per year in funding.
+And a variant on Quantitative Easing (Quantum Easing) by the Federal Reserve that could be used to inject liquidity and inflate an economy in space, potentially at similar levels of funding.
 We can argue about whether these strategies make sense and what the numbers look like.

 But here’s something to consider.
 Today, NASA is stuck below a funding level of $20 billion and we are a society that has consistently been unwilling to pay more for a program focused on space exploration.
 By contrast, a space program focused on Frontier Dominance and the creation of an economically self-sustaining presence in Near Earth Space that creates high-paying jobs and high-single digit economic growth at home has a viable pathway to sustained funding, both fiscal and monetary, in the range of $500 billion per year.

 My proposed funding is 25x greater than NASA’s current budget and is potentially more sustainable than current funding for space exploration precisely because it draws a direct connection, a direct strategic line, to a more prosperous economy with high-paying jobs and robust economic growth that will benefit all Americans and that are the top Earthly priorities for most Americans today.